british special forces

 • MILAN MISSILE

-the soon-to-be obsolete Milan wire-guided anti-tank missile system features a MIRA thermal imaging sight, with a range of 4km.
+the now obsolete Milan wire-guided anti-tank missile system featured a MIRA thermal imaging sight, with a range of 4km.

 • APACHE GUNSHIP TADS